 So how do we meet demand while ensuring that the environment, wildlife and locals are protected?
 The answer is certification.

-The RSPO's definition of sustainable palm oil limits High Conservation Value (HCV) forest clearance and prohibits burning in its cultivation.
-The welfare of local communities must be safeguarded, and employees must be offered fair working conditions.
+The RSPO's definition of sustainable palm oil production limits clearance and prohibits slash and burn techniques during its cultivation within High Conservation Value (HCV) forest and High Carbon Stock (HCS) areas.
+Both are vital in sequestering the large amount of carbon we produce worldwide.
+In turn, the welfare of local communities must also be safeguarded by the business or organisation operating there, and employees must be offered fair working conditions.